TeslimahSarayi/NATIONAL-RAIL-SERVICE-ANALYSIS/README.md

 # NATIONAL-RAIL-SERVICE-ANALYSIS

+*This is a personal portfolio project for educational and demonstration purposes only.
+This project is not affiliated to, or endorsed by the National Rail or any UK rail operator*

 This repository contains a set of structured SQL scripts and a Power BI dashboard developed to analyse the operational performance of the National Rail service from January to April,2024.
 The analysis focuses on key service metrics such as delays, cancellations, refunds, and other performance indicators.
 ## OVERVIEW